MIDI Implementation

 Note

-Theoretically all controllers are supported as it depends on the SoundFont's modulators.
-These are the controllers that are supported by default/have default modulators.
+Theoretically all controllers are supported as it depends on the modulators.
+These are the controllers that are supported natively or have default modulators.

 Note